Center for Disability and Disabling Disorders

 The Center works closely with the superb Resource Cores of the Program on Aging (Biostatistics and Operations) and has access to data from several large NIH-sponsored studies, including

-- National Health and Agings Trends Study (NHATS)
+- National Health and Aging Trends Study (NHATS)

 - STRIDE Study

-Ample research and training opportunities are available to fellows, residents, and students, including formal postdoctoral training in Geriatric Clinical Epidemiology and Aging-Related Research, sponsored by the National Institute on Aging.
+Formal postdoctoral training in Geriatric Clinical Epidemiology and Aging-Related Research, sponsored by the National Institute on Aging, and in the Epidemiology of Aging and Disability, sponsored by the Center.

 - Ongoing Studies